robgonnella/ardi/v2/README.md

 - Print various info about platforms and boards
 - Search and print available libraries and versions

-Ardi should work for all boards and platforms supported by arduino-cli.
+Ardi should work for all boards and platforms supported by [arduino-cli].

 Use "ardi [command] --help" for more information about a command.